Finding Nemo: Critical response

-Richard Corliss of Time gave the film a positive review, saying "Nemo, with its ravishing underwater fantasia, manages to trump the design glamour of earlier Pixar films."
-Lisa Schwarzbaum of Entertainment Weekly gave the film an A, saying "In this seamless blending of technical brilliance and storytelling verve, the Pixar team has made something as marvelously soulful and innately, fluidly American as jazz."
-Carrie Rickey of The Philadelphia Inquirer gave the film three out of four, saying "As eye-popping as Nemo's peepers and as eccentric as this little fish with asymmetrical fins."
-David Germain of the Associated Press gave the film a positive review, saying "Finding Nemo is laced with smart humor and clever gags, and buoyed by another cheery story of mismatched buddies: a pair of fish voiced by Albert Brooks and Ellen DeGeneres."
-Anthony Lane of The New Yorker gave the film a positive review, saying "The latest flood of wizardry from Pixar, whose productions, from Toy Story onward, have lent an indispensable vigor and wit to the sagging art of mainstream animation."
+Brooks' performance was the "showstopper" for David Edelstein, who described it as "tender, cranky, hysterical, yet somehow lucid".
+The humor was another source of praise.
+Associated Press opined it was "laced with smart humor and clever gags, and buoyed by another cheery story of mismatched buddies."
+The Detroit News labeled the film, "a simple test of humanity: If you don't laugh aloud while watching it, you've got a battery not a heart."

 The 3D re-release prompted a retrospective on the film nine years after its initial release.
 Stephen Whitty of The Star-Ledger described it as "a genuinely funny and touching film that, in less than a decade, has established itself as a timeless classic."
 On the 3D re-release, Lisa Schwarzbaum of Entertainment Weekly wrote that its emotional power was deepened by "the dimensionality of the oceanic deep" where "the spatial mysteries of watery currents and floating worlds are exactly where 3D explorers were born to boldly go".
 Pete Vonder Haar of Houston Press also gave the film a scoring of four out of five on the 3-D release, stating that "Gill is Platoons Sgt.
 Elias if he'd survived Sgt.
 Barnes' treachery and returned to civilian life weary and hard-bitten from his experiences.
 And also a fish."

 Finding Nemo was included on a number of best-of lists.
 The film appeared on professional rankings from BBC and The Independent based on retrospective appraisal, as one of the greatest films of the twenty-first century.
 Several publications have listed it as one of the best animated films, including: IGN (2010), Insider, USA Today, Elle (all 2018), Parade, Complex, and Time Out New York (all 2021).
 In December 2021, the film's screenplay was listed number 60 on the Writers Guild of America's "101 Greatest Screenplays of the 21st Century (So Far)".
 In June 2025, actress Rachel Zegler and filmmaker Rob Marshall cited the film as among their favorites of the 21st century.
 In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 152.